sveetch/cookiecutter-bireli/CONTRIBUTING.rst

 ------------

-Proposed changes have to be done in a dedicated branch, based on last “master” branch version.
+Proposed changes have to be done in a dedicated branch, based on last “development” branch version.
 Then your branch have to be proposed through a Pull Request on Github.

 Your work have to fill all quality requirements.